wozorio/howtos/docker-bench-for-security.md

 # Docker Bench for Security

-> **NOTE:** The Docker Bench for Security is a script that checks for dozens of common best-practices around deploying Docker containers in production.
+The Docker Bench for Security is a script that checks for dozens of common best-practices around deploying Docker containers in production.
 The tests are all automated, and are inspired by the CIS Docker Community Edition Benchmark v1.1.0.
 Ref.: https://github.com/docker/docker-bench-security/blob/master/README.md#docker-bench-for-security

 ## Running Docker Bench for Security